julienadatrain/Adatrain-website/README.md

 ### Fee Structure
 Our fee structure is very simple, a variable **3%  fee** on rewards.

-We don't chage a fix fee.
-We don't set up a cap on the tax.
+No fix fee.
+No maximum cap on tax rewards.

 ### Why delegate to us?